Under Review

 Data and Model Download

 In the following, videos for various evaluations from our work can be found.
-First, prediction trajectories from the different architectures are shown for each of our data sets.
+First, prediction trajectories from the different neural operator architectures are shown for each of our data sets.
 Second, we show posterior sampling results from the investigated probabilistic approaches.
 Finally, we show an evaluation regarding the temporal coherence of the ACDM approach.

 Incompressible Flow Predictions